akkana/spice-examples/README.md

 - [NAIF's Most Used APIs](https://naif.jpl.nasa.gov/pub/naif/toolkit_docs/C/info/mostused.html)
   has quite a few useful recipes.

+## Kernels

 The tricky part about programming in SPICE is that most SPICE programs require SPICE "kernels" which must be downloaded from NAIF.
 Kernels contain models and data which are then used by the high-level SPICE functions.
 So, for instance, you can copy the occultation example from the Most Used APIs page, but it won't work unless you also have the "cas_2005_v17.tm" kernel used in the example -- and the page doesn't give you any hint where to get that.
-And if you change the observer to EARTH instead of CASSINI, it still won't work because then you need another SPICE kernel to get the Saturn, Sun and Earth data.
+Even if you change the observer to EARTH instead of CASSINI, it still won't work because then you need other SPICE kernels to get the Saturn, Sun and Earth data.

 ## Finding Kernels